zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/lex.md

 ---

 My research is on data visualization methods for scientists and experts.
-I design, build, and study interactive visual data analysis systems that aid researchers in data driven fields, such as biomedicine, in understanding and communicating complex data sets.
+I design, build, and study interactive visual data analysis systems that aid researchers in data driven fields, such as biology and medicine, in understanding and communicating complex data sets.

 ## Bio